Patricia McGirr, Program Director

-The Environmental Design major gives students the opportunity to consider a variety of perspectives on creating a more sustainable world through planning and design.
+The Sustainable Community Development major gives students the opportunity to consider a variety of perspectives on creating a more sustainable world through planning and design.
 The curriculum is flexible and interdisciplinary, allowing a student to broadly explore ways of envisioning sustainable communities.
 Students will become familiar with the theories and techniques of design and planning for creating sustainable communities, conserving the environment, and responding to other social, cultural, economic and political challenges of the built environment.

 Because the planning and design of a sustainable world is complex, this major offers students the opportunity to prepare academically to deal with this complexity by drawing on a variety of disciplinary fields and working at a range of scales.
 Students will gain an understanding of the wide range of disciplines, approaches, debates, and ultimately professional opportunities in this field of endeavor.
 Students will develop an understanding of the various ecological, economic, social and cultural aspects of design and planning, of ways in which planning and design affect sustainability and the human environment, and the knowledge, skills, and values that will help to critically analyze, assess, and act to change the built environment.

-The Environmental Design Bachelor's Degree is both rigorous and flexible, with a high percentage of elective courses.
+The Sustainable Community Development Bachelor's Degree is both rigorous and flexible, with a high percentage of elective courses.
 As such, it is very feasible to complete it in three years.
-A suggested curriculum to achieve the Environmental Design degree in three years is available here.
+A suggested curriculum to achieve the Sustainable Community Development degree in three years is available here.

 Departmental Honors (DH)